timescale/docs/getting-started/queries.md

 To make it easier to look at numbers over different time ranges, you can use the Timescale `time_bucket` function.
 Time buckets are used to group data, so that you can perform calculations over different time periods.
+Time buckets represent a specific point in time, so all the timestamps for data in a single time bucket use the bucket timestamp.

 In this section, you use the same query as the previous section to find the `first` and `last` values, but start by organizing the data into 1-hour time buckets.
+In the last section, you retrieves the first and last value of a column, this time, you retrieve the first and last value for a 1-hour time bucket.

 Start by declaring the time bucket interval to use, and give your time bucket a
 name: